M4RZB4Ni/Android-MVVM-Compose-UI-Hilt-ViewModel-Navigator-Flows/README.md

    - Defines interfaces for data access

 3. **Data Layer**:
-   - Implements data sources (remote) (in this app I did not used offline mechanisms like Room.
+   - Implements data sources (remote) (in this app I did not use offline mechanisms like Room.
    - Communicates with external services (APIs)
    - Depends on the Domain layer